How to Build an AR Measurement App

 Rendering AR Content

-AR SDKs with 3D engines (SceneKit, Metal, RealityKit, Sceneform, Unity, Unreal, OpenGL, etc.) are indispensable, if you plan to render any kind of AR content on the screen after taking measurements of space.
-The two most popular native SDKs available to develop AR content for smartphones are ARKit for Apple devices and ARCore for Android devices.
-These two SDKs are comparable in their capabilities and are generally only limited by the hardware of the device.
+AR SDKs with 3D engines like SceneKit, Metal, RealityKit, Sceneform, Unity, Unreal, and OpenGL are crucial for rendering AR content on screen after measuring space.
+The two most popular SDKs for developing AR content for smartphones are ARKit for Apple devices and ARCore for Android devices.
+Both SDKs have similar capabilities, but the performance is often limited by the device’s hardware.
+Apple devices usually offer better AR performance due to their superior and consistent hardware, while Android devices vary widely in their hardware specifications.

 Challenges of Developing Augmented Reality Apps for Measurement